Whether you’ve just graduated or have been looking for a job for a while, this is one thing that could prove very helpful…

 The seventh column is the application method.
 Did you use an online application or paper?
 Did you email your materials directly?
 Where did you see the job posted?

 The next columns are whom you sent your materials to, their job titles, phone numbers, and emails.
 A given.
-Sometimes job descriptions will list contact information that does not appear anywhere else on the organization’s website (sounds baffling, but I’ve experienced it).
+Sometimes job descriptions will list contact information that is hard to find anywhere else on the organization’s website.
 Once the job description is taken down, so is that information.
-If you haven’t recorded it, that’s not good.

 The point is, you always want to know where you’ve applied.
-If you are applying for a second time, mention that you’ve already applied once before, are still interested in the organization, and have acquired new skills/experience, and even cite something recent that the organization’s done that makes you excited (because you’re following these places on Twitter and Facebook, right?).
+If you are applying for a second time, mention that you’ve already applied once before, are still interested in the organization, and have acquired new skills/experience, and even cite something recent that the organization’s done that makes you excited (follow them on Facebook and Twitter for the most up-to-date information).
 Additionally, if someone contacts you about a job, you want to know all the information regarding the application.
-That’s your responsibility.
 Finally, names and dates are paramount.
 Be able to refer to specific dates when you made contact with a specific person.
 You’re not trying to fluster anyone with details, but that should put a little pressure on people to give you up-to-date information.